Choose another writer in this calendar:

 Poetry formed only one aspect of Viljanen's literary career – he was also one of the leading literary critics of his generation.
 Viljanen settled in 1926 in Helsinki, where he contributed to the newspaper Helsingin Sanomat, the leading liberal newspaper.
 His own room in the upper floor formed a legendary meeting place for writers.
 Viljanen was keenly attentive to cultural trends in Europe.
 In Merkkivaloja (1929) he introduced Henri de Montherlant to Finnish readers.
 Viljanen considered him as a model for young, sporting people.
+At least once, Viljanen tried his hand in the javelin.
 With Vaara and Erkki Vala, he travelled in 1929 to Paris.

 Viljanen spent the summer of 1934 in Travemünde in the German-Nordic writer's home.
 During this visit he married Tyyne Maria (Kaima) Vuori (1901-1977), whose brother was the artist Ilmari Vuori.
-In his most important collection of essays, entitled Taisteleva humanismi (1936, "Fighting humanism"), Viljanen criticized false and old-fashioned values and the oppressive atmosphere of cultural life.
+In his most important collection of essays, entitled Taisteleva humanismi (1936), Viljanen introduced the phrase "fighting humanism" to Finnish.
+He criticized false and old-fashioned values and the oppressive atmosphere of cultural life.
 He advocated a return to bourgeois, liberal values, which he saw threatened by class struggle, national isolation, and the passivity of educated people to examine the traumatic experience of the Civil War of 1917-18.
 "Nobody doubts that the greatest ideal of modern Europe is the feeling of togetherness..." (from Taisteleva humanismi, 1936) His views had a deep influence on Finnish literature in the 1930s and early 1940s, during the period when German influence with its totalitarian ideology gained footing among the cultural and political élite.

 Viljanen's other major literature studies included Runeberg ja hänen runoutensa (1944-48), which questioned the previous picture of the national poet as a harmonious personality.
 Aleksis Kiven runomaailma (1953) drew on lectures he gave at the University of Turku.
 Also his study on the life and work of Henrik Ibsen (1962) was based on lectures.
 Koskenniemi valued Viljanen's work as a literary critic.
 He always gave good reviews to his books.